Los Angeles Rams vs. Baltimore Ravens NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Los Angeles has eight wins against the spread in 15 games this year.

-- Los Angeles is 7-4 against the spread and 10-1 overall this season when the team puts up more than 23.7 points.
+- When Los Angeles scores more than 23.7 points, it is 7-4 against the spread and 10-1 overall.

-- In games that Los Angeles picks up more than 366.1 yards, the team is 4-4 against the spread and 7-1 overall.
+- In games that Los Angeles churns out over 366.1 yards, the team is 4-4 against the spread and 7-1 overall.

-- This year, the Rams have turned the ball over 18 times, seven more than the Ravens' takeaways (11).
+- The Rams have turned the ball over seven more times (18 total) than the Ravens have forced a turnover (11) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Ravens.